Locations:

 Lifestyle changes

-You can modify your lifestyle to relieve pain and combat the mood-related symptoms of PMS.
+You can modify your lifestyle to help relieve pain and combat the mood-related symptoms of PMS.
+Examples include:

-• Regular exercise: Moderate cardio exercise (running, brisk walking, cycling or swimming) for 30 minutes a day can relieve stress and boost your mood.
-The benefits last beyond the 30 minutes.
+• Getting regular exercise.
+Moderate exercise (running, walking, swimming) for 30 minutes a day can relieve stress and boost your mood.
+Plus, exercise is good for your overall wellness.

-• Plenty of sleep: Getting at least eight hours of sleep can reduce feelings of irritability.
-Waking up and going to bed at the same time each day adds the extra benefit of syncing your internal clock so that you’re less likely to feel moody throughout the day.
+• Getting plenty of sleep.
+Getting at least eight hours of sleep can help reduce feelings of irritability.
+Waking up and going to bed at the same time each day adds the extra benefit of syncing your internal clock so you’re less likely to feel moody throughout the day.

-• Relaxation exercises: Yoga, meditation and breathing exercises relieve stress and combat the irritability and sadness that often accompany PMS.
+• Practicing relaxation exercises.
+Yoga, meditation and breathing exercises can help relieve stress and combat the irritability and sadness that often accompany PMS.

 Vitamins, minerals and supplements

-Vitamins, minerals and herbal supplements aren’t regulated by the FDA the way that over-the-counter and prescription drugs are, so it’s a good idea to check with a healthcare provider before taking them.
-Still, there’s some evidence that they can help with PMS.
+Vitamins, minerals and herbal supplements aren’t regulated by the U.S. Food and Drug Administration (FDA) the way over-the-counter and prescription drugs are, so it’s a good idea to check with a healthcare provider before taking them.
+Still, there’s some evidence that they can help with PMS:

 Advertisement